 A pretty green lawn is incredibly attractive, especially to buyers with children and pets.
 Bare spots in the yard should be patched or seeded.
 Trees, bushes and other shrubbery should be trimmed in a pleasing way.
 Things as simple as planting a few blooming flowers around the entrance, driveway and mailbox can make a big difference to a potential buyer.
 While most of these things can be done by the average homeowner, a landscape company can make quick work of pesky areas that are not so attractive.
-They’ll also offer suggestions about what types of plantings are best for the climate.
+They’ll also offer suggestions about what types of plants are best for the climate.

 Update the Exterior

 A home with worn, faded siding, or paint is nowhere near as appealing as one with a freshly updated exterior.
 If it’s in the budget to replace the siding, it may well bring a higher sales price.
 That’s not to say that a homeowner has to make a huge investment in new siding or a new paint job.
 Sometimes, all that’s needed is a good scrubbing and some minor repairs and the home will look measurably better.
 The same holds true for the home’s exterior doors and windows.
 If they’re dirty, old, outdated, broken, or in disrepair, they detract from the home and make it less appealing.
 Clean the windows and replace panes of glass or the entire window.
 Install new entry doors or paint existing doors with a bright, contrasting color that catches the eye and invites people in.

 Getting ready to put a home on the market can be a daunting and even confusing task.
 It’s hard to know just what should be done and what’s just too much to invest in terms of time and money.
 Starting from the curb and working back towards the house with a keen eye on even the smallest details is the best route.